philou/philou.github.com/_posts/2021-04-08-how-to-make-change-stick-by-training-part-time-technical-agile-coaches.markdown

 - coaching
 - change management
 - badass-developer
 description: "Too often, teams revert to their old habits when the technical agile coach leaves.
 Training part-time coaches is a powerful way to make the change stick.
 This is the story of how we trained 4 part-time coaches at Murex.
-As a bonus, you'll find a typical pitch to sell this new role to managers."
+As a bonus, you'll also find FAQs we received when pitching the role."
 header:
-  teaser: "/imgs/2021-04-08-how-to-make-change-stick-by-training-part-time-technical-agile-coaches/TODO-teaser.jpg"
+  teaser: "/imgs/2021-04-08-how-to-make-change-stick-by-training-part-time-technical-agile-coaches/change-glue-teaser.jpg"
-  og_image: "/imgs/2021-04-08-how-to-make-change-stick-by-training-part-time-technical-agile-coaches/TODO-og.jpg"
+  og_image: "/imgs/2021-04-08-how-to-make-change-stick-by-training-part-time-technical-agile-coaches/change-glue-og.jpg"
 variations:
 - Too often, teams revert to their old habits when the technical agile coach leaves.
 - Training part-time technical agile coaches is a powerful way to make the change stick.